howard-yen/cos429-finalproject/README.md

 encdec.load_state_dict(torch.load(model_file))
 ```
 You can also modify the network as well as train it from scratch by running the code in "train.ipynb".
+We recommend doing the training on a GPU as it will increase the training speed significantly, and our script automatically detects if you have the proper nvidia drivers and cuda set up.

 ## Evaluation